JimmyHlol/bcwf-ts/README.md

 3. `env.prod` is for production docker

-#### Developing the application in local workstation, and a dev container
+#### Developing the application in a local workstation, and a dev container
-1. run in local workstation
+1. run in the local workstation
 	```bash
 	npm run dev
 	```